Cheapest Way to Move Across Country

 How does USPS Media Mail work for shipping textbooks cross-country?+

 Media Mail ships books, vinyl records, sheet music, and educational DVDs at a flat published rate per pound regardless of distance.
-As of May 2026 a 5 lb box of textbooks ships cross-country for about $6.30 and a 10 lb box for about $8.10.
+As of June 2026 (USPS Notice 123, effective April 26, 2026) a 5 lb box of textbooks ships cross-country for $7.47 and a 10 lb box for $11.22.
 Transit time is 2 to 8 business days.
 The catch: USPS opens Media Mail packages for inspection and any non-eligible item gets the package upgraded to Parcel Select rates, which is roughly 4 times the price.
 See our full <a href="/usps-media-mail-moving">Media Mail guide</a> for the eligible-item rules.

 Can I ship a dorm room without flying with belongings on the plane?+